Best Overall Co-Sleeper

 Co-sleeping in Parent's Bed

-BabyGearLab does not recommend the use of ANY in bed co-sleeping device designed for use in the parent's bed.
+BabyGearLab does not recommend the use of ANY "in bed" co-sleeping device or accessory designed for use in/on the parent's bed.
 Studies show co-sleeping is unsafe.
 For safe sleep, the American Academy of Pediatrics (AAP) strongly recommends that babies be placed on their back, in their own sleep space, on a firm, tight-fitting mattress with only a fitted sheet and no other bedding or items included in the sleeping area.
 These items include, but are not limited to, pillows, blankets, crib bumpers, sleep positioners, stuffed animals, and toys, etc. In our opinion, and the opinion of sleep experts, the DockATot and other sleep devices designed for use in a parent's bed for co-sleeping carry certain dangers, and we do not recommend them.

 We Don't Recommend the DockATot Co-sleeper